ngircd/ngircd/contrib/README.md

 - `de.barton.ngircd.plist[.tmpl]`: launchd(8) property list file.

+- `Dockerfile`: Container definition file, for Docker or Podman for example.
+  More information can be found in the `doc/Container.md` file.

 - `ngindent.sh`: Script to indent the code of ngIRCd in the "standard way".

 - `ngircd-bsd.sh`: Start/stop script for FreeBSD.